Amber wine in the making at G.Wine in the Republic of Georgia

 How to refer to it: Skin contact or macerated white wine, or skin contact or macerated roussane.

 Yangarra is a historic estate in Australia’s McLaren Vale wine region focused on producing Rhone varieties off its single estate vineyard, which was first planted in 1946.
-In 2001, the estate was purchased by Jackson Family Estates.
+In 2001, the estate was purchased by Jackson Family Wineries.
 A year prior, it took on then-new winemaker Peter Fraser.
 I got to meet Peter in 2019 and try a new series of high end Yangarra wines, this one among them, that use techniques different from the rest of the winery’s lineup.

 Half of the grapes for the 2017 Roux Beaute Roussanne go through 193 days of maceration (skin contact) in large ceramic eggs, which allows more oxygen to interact with the wine than the traditional stainless steel fermentation vessel used for most white wine.
 The remaining 50% of the grapes went through fermentation in ceramic egg, though without skin contact.
 This approach, combined with the use of wild yeast, gives the wine more structural layers than it would otherwise have, and adds flavors and aromas impossible without maceration.
 Tasting note: